google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ```

 It is important to note that I used `response.blob()` to recreate this sliced
-response as this simply gives me a handle to the file while
+response as this simply gives me a handle to the file ([in Chrome]) while
 `response.arrayBuffer()` brings the entire file into renderer memory.

 My custom `X-From-Cache` HTTP header can be used to know whether this request